What to Do if You Can’t Afford Car Insurance

 Improve Your Credit Score

-In most states, insurers use credit-based insurance scores to help determine your rates.
+In most states, insurers use credit-based insurance scores to determine your rates.
 Drivers with bad credit still have options for affordable coverage.

 Understanding the impact: